 I would go for one of these chocolate quinoa muffins in a heartbeat right now but they are all gone.
 We ate some, kids-neighbours ate some and friends-neighbours ate some.
-Honestly, I do not run with a tray of freshly baked goodies in my hands, towel on a shoulder and tripping on Lego offering my clean eating muffins whoever comes in the door.
-Just because I don’t know whether other people will love or hate my clean eating baking creations.
+Honestly, I do not run with a tray of freshly baked goodies in my hands, towel on a shoulder and tripping on Lego offering muffins to whoever comes in the door.

 I know we love our clean food but not everybody does.
 And I do not want to see sour faces or worse than that it goes to waste, honestly.
 I do not throw away my hard earned $ organic food, period.
 I always cringe inside when someone wants to try my treat.
 You either get someone loving black bean brownies or spitting gingerbread fudge.
 Just the way it is.
 I’m sure you get it.

 But these chocolate quinoa babies were gone in a matter of hours.

 I used plain cooked quinoa, not flakes and not grinded.
 I always try to go the simplest route first.
 I just hate extra special items like quinoa flakes or washing an extra appliance.
 Then I thought to make chocolate muffins.
 Considering quinoa does have a unique taste, chocolate is a great candidate to hide it.

 To further mask the quinoa taste I added coconut oil and coconut flakes.
 That always works plus makes muffins moist.

 I decided to keep chocolate quinoa muffins gluten free because the whole point of quinoa muffins is meant to be gluten free, I think.
 I could add whole wheat flour and muffins would be bigger and fluffier but that would make whole wheat chocolate muffins.
 I wanted moist and denser muffin but yet soft.
 So, I used almond meal instead.